Two very different tools for the same job

 Sprite AI: what it does well (and where it doesn't)

 And it costs tokens.
 Piskel is free forever.
-Sprite AI has a free tier to start, then token packages from $5.
+Sprite AI has a free tier (15 generations, no card) then plans from $8/mo.

 The numbers